AyushBiotech/GeneFlow/README.md

 2. Place your DNA sequence in `input_dna.txt`.
 3. Run `GeneFlow.py` using Python 3.
 4. The program will display the sequence analysis results.
+5. The program will save the analysis output in analysis file with timestamp for future uses

 ## Example
 Input: ATGCATGCGTAA